 Quick bio:

-👋 I'm Dylan.
-I am an atmospheric scientist and Ph.D.
+I am currently a Ph.D.
 Candidate at Johns Hopkins University in the Department of Environmental Health and Engineering.
 I work with Prof. Scot Miller in the JHU Greenhouse Gas Lab.Â

 I'm broadly interested in greenhouse gases, ozone-depleting substances, air pollution, atmospheric chemistry, climate change, Earth systems, sustainability, and environmental justice.Â